Tutorial 2: Something a little more practical – a web page change detector

 While the application now works as intended, you’re left with two small problems.
 First off, the target URL and checking frequency are hard coded.
 That is, they can only be changed by modifying the program code.
 It is not reasonable to expect non-technical users to modify the code when they want to simply change the target website or the frequency of checks.
 Second, the change detection logic is hardwired to the notification code.
 A well designed application should maintain proper separation of concerns.
 One way to do this is to separate the change detection logic to its own class.

-Create a new module named detector
+Create a new module named detector in the webnotifier package.
+Then, add the

-class to it:
+change event class to it:

-from asphalt.core import Component, Event, Signal, context_teardown
+from asphalt.core import Event

 class WebPageChangeEvent(Event):